dburian/cmp-markdown-link/README.md

 # cmp-markdown-link

-nvim-cmp source for completing markdown links.
+nvim-cmp source for completing markdown links (right now only to files).

-Note: the source is in alpha stages (read [Contributing](#contributing)).

-Right now the source only supports reference style links (described [here](https://daringfireball.net/projects/markdown/syntax#link)).

 ## Install